 In 2009, I bought 4 hens.
 I wanted the kids to know where food came from and to get them involved in the farm.
 The eggs were just delicious and we got a few more hens, and a few more, and before I knew it we had about 200 hens!

 The Food Academy programme has been essential in the opportunity, development and growth of our business.
 Without it, we simply wouldn't be where we are today.
-We employ 3 part time staff and bring our fresh free range eggs to 21 SuperValu stores in Cork and other independent stores and hotels.
+We bring our fresh free-range eggs to 21 SuperValu stores in Cork and other independent stores and hotels.

 Working with SuperValu, we hope to expand and bring our great free range eggs to more people around the country.